claffen/website-designs/README.md

 <br>

-### If you're wondering what the projects look like, there are images in the "screenshoots" file inside each project.
+### If you're wondering what the project looks like, just click on the file.

 <br><br>